-When you\’re worried, overworked, and things just don\’t go your way, how do you find ways to be more grateful?
-Where do you seek silver linings when you don\’t really like the life you have right now?
+When you’re worried, overworked, and things just don’t go your way, how do you find ways to practice gratitude and be more thankful?
+Where do you seek silver linings when you don’t really like the life you have right now?

 To be grateful for what you have is something you may have heard several times.
 However, in a world full of health crises and ongoing sociopolitical issues, being thankful becomes the last thing you think of due to the many concerns you have on your plate.

 But, as cliche as this may sound, the power of gratefulness can’t be denied as it may drastically change your perspective.
 Being appreciative is crucial to healthy living, and it does more than just make you happy.
 It changes your daily lifestyle, leaving a positive impact on your overall well-being.

 So, what are the ways to practice gratitude daily?
 Here are the…

 15 Ways to Practice Gratitude and Be More Thankful

 One of the most common ways to become more grateful is creating a list or a diary of all the things you appreciate.

 It\’s a good practice to remind yourself of the graces, gifts, benefits, and all the good stuff you enjoy.
 List 5 things you\’re grateful for at the moment.
 When you recall moments and people you are thankful for, it transcends beyond happiness and gives you more meaning and motivation to move further.